section-engineering-education/engineering-education/articles/k-means-from-scratch-R/index.md

 #### Step 3: Calculating the Distance from each Point
-To calculate the distance between the centroid and the remaining points, we use the Euclidean distance.
+To calculate the distance between the centroid and the remaining points, we will use Euclidean distance.
 The Euclidean distance is defined as follows:

 $$ d = \sqrt{ \sum_i (x-x_i^2) + (y-y_i)^2}  $$

-Where $(x,y)$ represent the centroid's co-ordinates, and $(x_i,y_i)$ represent the data-point's co-ordinates.
+Where $(x,y)$ represent the centroid's coordinates, and $(x_i,y_i)$ represent the data-point's coordinates.

 We will code the equation above in the following sub-section.
 There are three steps in computing the Euclidean distance.

-      1. Compute the difference between the corresponding X and Y co-ordinates of the data-points and the centroid.
+-  Compute the difference between the corresponding X and Y coordinates of the data-points and the centroid.
-      2. Compute the sum of the square of the differences computed in step 1.
+-  Compute the sum of the square of the differences computed in step 1.
-      3. Find the square root of the sum of squares of differences computed in step 2.
+-  Find the square root of the sum of squares of differences computed in step 2.

 1. Difference: $datapoint_i – centroid$
     ```r